Autism

 Help and Support

 Understand how clinical refleology can help reduce feelings of stress in your body.
 Our bodies organs and systems are reflected in a micro map found in our feet.
 Reflexology works by manipulating the corresponding micro organs and system reflections on the foot to address areas of imbalance and encourage the body towards self healing homeostasis rest and repair.
-Schedule an appointment to learn more about the benefits:

 Breathing techniques have long been recognised as a powerful tool for improving wellbeing and managing anxiety.
 This is particularly true for neurodiverse individuals, who may experience heightened levels of stress and anxiety.
-Learn more in our article:
+Learn more in our article: Benefits of breathing techniques for people with neurodiverse conditions

 Explore a list of supplements that may potentially alleviate symptoms of stress and anxiety, and improve sleep: